SovereignCloudStack/openstack-workload-generator/README.md

     * each with 2 projects
     * assigned roles
     * which then each contain 2 servers
       * block storage volume
       * first server has a floating ip
-    * one public SSH key
+    * public SSH key
     * a network
     * a subnet
     * a router